playframework/play-mailer/README.md

 #### Dynamic Configuration

-By default the Mailer Plugin will automatically configure the injected instace with the `application.conf`.
+By default the Mailer Plugin will automatically configure the injected instance with the `application.conf`.

 If you want to configure the injected instances from another source, you will need to override the default provider: